langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]

-- With feedback loops, these can be either balancing (by providing easy-to-use paved roads and minimizing the probability of insecure software and reducing security incidents) or reinforcing loops (by building easy-to-use, smooth paved roads that accelerate velocity, making the safe path the default path).
+- With feedback loops, these can be either balancing (by providing easy-to-use paved roads and minimising the probability of insecure software and reducing security incidents) or reinforcing loops (by building easy-to-use, smooth paved roads that accelerate velocity, making the safe path the default path).
   [O'Reilly: 97 Things Every Application Security Professional Should Know][